 Deborah has two daughters, and lives with her husband in Brooklyn, New York.

-Diana works closely with Dr. Deborah Pope collaborating on creative development, planning and social media.
-Since 2010 Diana ushered the foundation further into the digital age.
-She oversees all digital and print production, game development, shoots photographs, produces videos, and, with web developer Andrew Elliott, keeps the website thriving.
+Diana collaborates on creative development, planning and social media.
+Since 2010 she ushered the foundation further into the digital age.
+Diana oversees all digital and print production, shoots photographs, produces videos, and, with web developer Andrew Elliott, keeps the website thriving.

 Diana became captivated by Keats when she began reading to her son and realized how important picture books are in early childhood development.
 After earning a B.F.A. at the Maryland Institute College of Art, she worked for over 20 years as a documentary television editor.
 Diana has taught video editing in New York, at both the School of Visual Arts, and NYU.